hepplerj/Dissertation/introduction.dissertation.Heppler.md

 asking new questions of the Valley's history, this work's digital component seeks to probe the public to think more about Silicon Valley and its attendant costs.

+The history is also about the history that Silicon Valley has inherited.
+The Valley often thinks of itself as outside of history---always looking to the future, at the forefront of change and progress.
+But the organization and imagination of Silicon Valley---its landscape, its space, its relationships---are inseparable from its past.
+People here live with its history daily.
+We must recognize how desires for beauty, nature, and pleasure shape our spatial history, landscape, and nostalgia are embodied in cities.
+Landscapes, the novelist Italo Calvino reminds us in *Invisible Cities*, are "like lines on a hand, wirtten in the corners of the streets and the gratings of the buildings."^[Italo Calvino, *Invisible Cities*, trans.
+(New York:
+Harcourt Brace and Company, 1974), 11.]
+Cities and the nature that surrounds them, that is embedded in them, are reflections of our desires.
+To build better cities and protect nature reflect the ways we make landscapes match our aspirations.

 [^cf1]: Yi--Fu Tuan, *Space and Place: The Perspective of Experience* (Minneapolis: University of Minnesota Press, 1997): 200--201.